 - What exactly is “bankruptcy?”
 Bankruptcy is a legal status that a court will grant people or businesses who can no longer pay their debts.
 Once a court has found you bankrupt, you will be required to liquidate assets and pay back your creditors as much as possible.
 After that, the majority of your debt will likely be forgiven and you will get a version of a “clean slate” from which to start your financial future.

 - Do I qualify for bankruptcy?
 Whether a court will grant bankruptcy depends on your income, assets, and debts.
 A court will appoint a trustee to analyze all the details of your finances to determine if you can truly not afford to pay back what you owe.
 The exact rules that determine if a court will grant your bankruptcy petition are governed by the federal bankruptcy law, as well as the law in your state.

 - Do I have to go to court?
 Yes, you will need to appear in court, likely multiple times.
 You will also probably be required by the court to meet with a credit counselor at several different points during the bankruptcy process.
 Sometimes these meetings can be held over the phone.

 - Will I lose my house?
 This depends on the type of bankruptcy that you file and on your personal financial situation.
 Individuals may file for Chapter 7 or Chapter 13 bankruptcy.
 Though it is more difficult to keep your house if you file for Chapter 7 bankruptcy compared to Chapter 13, it is still possible if you file for a “bankruptcy exemption” and the exemption is greater than the value of your home.
 Sometimes, however, selling your home may be a necessary and preferable step to clear your debts.

 As you can see, the answers to even these simple questions is not straightforward.
-To make sure that you get the best result for you and your family from your bankruptcy filing, reach out to a qualified and experienced debt collection lawyer in Tampa, FL today.
+To make sure that you get the best result for you and your family from your bankruptcy filing, reach out to a qualified and experienced lawyer today.